budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

     - You can now configure the mod from the main menu with the SML3 Config system!
     - You can enable or disable debug logging.
 Turning this stuff on can be helpful for reporting issues with the mod.
     - You can control some of the balance settings for the mod.
 For example, you can make the Gas Mask module not require Filters to operate.
+    - You can also make it so that Jetpacks no longer require fuel to operate, if that's your cup of tea.
     - In the configs, you can also control the volume of the new...
 - **Sounds!**
     - Lots of modules make sounds now depending on what you're doing with them.